I hope [this report...] gives you encouragement to continue all your efforts towards improving your own paediatric diabetes unit performance

 The Self-Assessment is completed by nominated individuals and does not require uploading of documentation to evidence answers – this is corroborated through the External Verification process for identified units and, later, during Peer Review Visits.
 Outcomes of the early phases of the Peer Review visits will enable an exploration of the reasons for changes to the individual scoring of measures prior to and at the Peer Review visit, as well as provide the opportunity to gain a deeper understanding of the challenges leading to those measures which are commonly unmet and identify good practice where measures are met or exceeded.

-The second Annual Self-Assessment in June 2019 will seek an update from participating MDTs, Hospitals / Health Boards and Networks.
+The second and third Annual Self-Assessment in June 2019 and 2020 will seek an update from participating MDTs, Hospitals / Health Boards and Networks.

 - A comparison of outcomes from 2018-2019 with 2019-20 to monitor change